Syniverse/Messaging-Node.js/README.md

 ## Structure of SCG SDK
-This SDK provides the APIs to access Syniverse Common Gateway, it was implemented with ES2015(ES6), you need nodejs 6.3+ for this SDK.
+This SDK provides the APIs to access Syniverse Common Gateway, since it was implemented with ES2015(ES6), you need nodejs 6.3+ for this SDK.
 Before you implementing your tasks with this SDK, you need run

 ```
  npm install
 ```

-to install the dependence libraries, then you need get access token and fill the value in the examples/auth.js.
+to install the dependence libraries, then you need get access token and fill the related value in the/auth.js.

-There are detail usage of each API in the examples folder, and you can check out the data models under /lib/model and related API under /lib/api
+There are detail usage of each API in the examples folder, and you can check out the data models under /lib/model and related APIs under /lib/api

 ```
 ---|---examples      //the examples folder of the SDK
    |    |
    |    ---es6       //ES6 examples
    |    |
-   |    ---auth.js       //Access token, API gateway
    |    |
    |    ---shared.js     //Some utility tools for those examples.
    |